Instant-Visio/InstantVisio-WebApp/README.md

     npm run run:${PLATFORM}
     ```

-# Tech notes
+# Guidelines

+- JS & Typescript:
+    - use destructuring
+    - use TS types & interfaces
+    - small to medium (1 -> ~400 lines) components
+    - reusable components should be within `src/components`
+    - reducers/actions/selectors should live alongside and be scoped the the domain (possible domains: room/call, dashboard/stats, group)
+    - actions,reducers, props should be typed
+- Libraries:
+    - keep the amount of libraries to a minimum to have the lower possible bundle size
+    - form: Formik, Yup
+    - state: Redux & redux-thunk for async actions
+    - routing: Ionic Router
 - Use interfaces to [define prop types](https://github.com/facebook/create-react-app/issues/8021) in typescript